Seeed-Studio/Arduino_IDE_for_RePhone/README.md

 To make use of the Arduino IDE for RePhone, you would have to update/flash the firmware as well.
 The process is as simple as following:

-1. **Disconnect your RePhone with PC, press and hold the power key(PWR) for 2 seconds to turn it OFF** (LED indicator turn **RED** and then goes out)
+1.**Disconnect your RePhone with PC, press and hold the power key(PWR) for 2 seconds to turn it OFF** (LED indicator turn **RED** and then goes out)

-2. Open the FirmwareUpdate.exe under the path \Arduino_IDE_for_RePhone\hardware\tools\mtk, click **Download**.
+2.Open the FirmwareUpdate.exe under the path \Arduino_IDE_for_RePhone\hardware\tools\mtk, click **Download**.

 ![](http://www.seeedstudio.com/wiki/images/c/c2/Updatefirmware.png)

-3. Now you will be asked to connect your RePhone to PC via USB cable, make sure your RePhone has been turned **OFF**.
+3.Now you will be asked to connect your RePhone to PC via USB cable, make sure your RePhone has been turned **OFF**.

 ![](http://www.seeedstudio.com/wiki/images/6/64/Updatefirmware_pluginrephone.png)

-4. Wait until the downloading finish.
+4.Wait until the downloading finish.

 ![](http://www.seeedstudio.com/wiki/images/1/1e/Updatefirmware_downloading.png)

-5. In the Complete page click OK to finish the firmware update.
+5.In the Complete page click OK to finish the firmware update.

 ![](http://www.seeedstudio.com/wiki/images/4/47/Updatefirmware_complete.png)